Loop layouts

 Object set to loop through

-The first configuration made in a loop layout is the “object set to loop through” variable input.
+If the object set option is selected, the first configuration made in a loop layout is the “object set to loop through” variable input.
 This object set will be looped through in the loop layout, with each object from this set used to display an instance of the child embedded module configured in the “module selection” step.

 Sort